junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 Dean cuts his hands instead, slicing a shadow line through the palms and all the way to the upper arms, watching small drops of blood forming and seeping from the cut.
 He rests the surgery blade on the wrist where the man's pulse is beating fast underneath the skin like a panicking rabbit, threatening to cut through it.

 "Please, Dean, I don't want to hurt you.
 I just want to save you."
-The man is still saying.
+The man is still repeating.

 "Quiet!"
 Dean snaps, "Or I might cut off your hands and feet!"